JetBrains/Qodana/topics/configuration-reference.md

 {emphasize-lines="5-6"}

 ## Configure Java and Kotlin projects in monorepo

+<link-summary>Use the rootJavaProjects key to specify which projects should be included in the analysis.</link-summary>

 Using the `rootJavaProjects` key, you can specify which projects should be included in the analysis, for example: